clri/olleh/README.md

-ast.ml: abstract syntax tree, output of the parser codegen.ml: code generator, converts sast to LLVM code example.txt: example !OLLEH dictionary used for testing. please do not modify.
+ast.ml: abstract syntax tree, output of the parser codegen.ml: code generator, converts sast to LLVM code example.txt: example !OLLEH dictionary used for testing. please do not modify. firstlastgame.olh: example !OLLEH code for a word game
-Makefile: compiles the compiler ostdlib.c: builtin functions linked with the !OLLEH compiler. parser.mly: parser, converts tokens to ast sast.ml: semantically checked abstract syntax tree, output of semantic checker scanner.mll: scanner, tokenizes input file semant.ml: semantic checker, turns ast to sast standard-lib.olh: !OLLEH standard library that is linked to every file testall.sh: shell script that runs the tests olleh.ml: driver program for the compiler that compiles !OLLEH to LLVM.
+Makefile: compiles the compiler ostdlib.c: builtin functions linked with the !OLLEH compiler. parser.mly: parser, converts tokens to ast rhyme.olh: example !OLLEH code for a word game sast.ml: semantically checked abstract syntax tree, output of semantic checker scanner.mll: scanner, tokenizes input file semant.ml: semantic checker, turns ast to sast standard-lib.olh: !OLLEH standard library that is linked to every file testall.sh: shell script that runs the tests olleh.ml: driver program for the compiler that compiles !OLLEH to LLVM. zoom_dict.txt: dictionary file used by rhyme.olh